How to Become a Postpartum Nurse

 How Much Do Postpartum Nurses Make?

-The typical postpartum nurse salary is around $80,300 annually.
-Your salary may vary based on your location, years of experience, and facility.
+The typical postpartum nurse salary is around $80,800 annually.
+Your salary may vary based on your location, years of experience, facility, and license type.
+Explore some of the salaries posted in the latest mother-baby RN jobs for a better idea.

 Thinking of relocating?
 Here are five states with some of the highest salaries for nurses: